erikbhan/boco-frontend/README.md

 npm install
 ```

-The frontend cannot run by iteself and requires a backend service.
-The URL to this backend service needs to be provided in the enviormental variables.
+The frontend cannot run by itself and requires a backend service.
+The URL to this backend service needs to be provided in the environmental variables.
 This can be done in these steps

 - Create a file with the name ``.env`` in the root folder
-- If the backend service uses the default configuration insert into the file
+- If the backend service uses the default configuration insert this into the file
     ```
     VUE_APP_BASEURL=http://localhost:3000/api/
     ```